 C. Good team player responsibilities: The student represents her or his family, school, and self when she or he chooses to participate in athletics.
-The student is expected to follow rules, regulations, policies, and her or his coach's directives during training, practice, and participation in athletic events.
+The student is expected to follow rules, regulations, policies, and the athletic staff and her or his coach's directives during training, practice, and participation in athletic events.